ianstormtaylor/superstruct/docs/reference.md

 Superstruct throws detailed errors when data is invalid, so that you can build extremely precise errors of your own to give your end users the best possible experience.

-Each error includes the following properties:
+Each error thrown includes the following properties:

 |**Property**|**Type**|**Example**|**Description**|
 |---|---|---|---|